citp/privacy-policy-historical/f/fr/fre/freeadvice.com.md

 We may access, preserve and disclose personal information if we are required to do so by law or we have a good faith belief that such action is necessary to (1) comply with the law or with legal process; (2) protect and defend our rights and property; (3) protect against misuse or unauthorized use of the Sites or Services; or (4) protect the personal safety or property of our users or the public (among other things, this means that if you provide false information or attempt to pose as someone else, information about you may be disclosed as part of any investigation into your actions).

-**Children\'s Guidelines**
+**Children's Guidelines**

 **COPPA Compliance.** AdviceCo and its affiliates do not knowingly collect or store any personal information about children under the age of 13.

 **Additional California Privacy Rights**

 Under the California “Shine The Light” law, California residents may opt-out of AdviceCo’s disclosure of personal information to third parties for their direct marketing purposes.
 As detailed above, you may choose to opt-out of the sharing of your personal information with third parties for marketing purposes at any time by submitting a request in writing to AdviceCo Customer Care, P.O.
-Box 1739, Sausalito, CA 94966-1739 or by emailing us at [admin@adviceco.com](http://www.freeadvice.com/%22mailto:admin@adviceco.com/%22).
+Box 1739, Sausalito, CA 94966-1739 or by emailing us at [admin@adviceco.com](mailto:admin@adviceco.com).
 It is important to note that this opt-out does not prohibit disclosures made for non-marketing purposes, and we disclaim all liability for any inadvertent or accidental disclosures.

 **Additional Privacy Provisions and Changes to This Policy**